Facebook transcribes your conversations

 The social network said that employees were simply verifying the performance of the company's tools and AI and that all the conversations used were anonymous.

-The clips came from who were using Facebook's Messenger app to send their voice conversations, according to the publication.
+The clips came from users who used Facebook's Messenger app to send their voicemails, according to the publication.

 So the company's employees (if we believe the statements of Facebook) probably tried the "voice to text" option that you can activate after sending a voice clip to Messenger, a feature that was first released in 2015.